 Poor Man's Covered Call

-A LEAPS call acts as a stock substitute while you sell short-term calls against it.
+Use a LEAPS call as a stock substitute and sell short-term calls against it for income.

 What is a Poor Man's Covered Call?